mehulagg/gitlab_test/doc/development/feature_flags/development.md

 the feature flag is set to true.
 If the feature contains any DB migration it should include a changelog entry for DB changes.

+NOTE: **Note:**
+All newly-introduced feature flags should be [off by default](./process.md#feature-flags-in-gitlab-development).

-If you need the feature flag to be on automatically, use `default_enabled: true` when checking:
+In rare cases you may need to set the feature flag on by default.
+If so, please explain the reasoning in the merge request.
+To enable an active feature flag, use `default_enabled: true` when checking:

 ```ruby
 Feature.enabled?(:feature_flag, project, default_enabled: true)